trigger67/planb-hypercore/README.md

 Create a new `secrets.js` file and write your secret there: `export const secretKeyHex = "{secretKey}";`.

-Entre `pnpm i` to install node_modules.
+Entre `npm i` to install node_modules.

-Then run `pnpm dev:reader` or `pnpm dev:writer` to launch the program in reader or writer mode.
+Then run `npm run dev:reader` or `npm run dev:writer` to launch the program in reader or writer mode.